coq/coq/doc/sphinx/proof-engine/tactics.rst

    ``Empty_set``, ``unit``, ``True``, :tacn:`dintuition` also recognizes all inductive types with one constructor and no indices, i.e. record-style connectives.

-.. opt:: Intuition Negation Unfolding
+.. flag:: Intuition Negation Unfolding

    Controls whether :tacn:`intuition` unfolds inner negations which do not need to be unfolded.
 This option is on by default.